-We finally have a spell of chilly weather here in Los Angeles, so the soup’s on!
-It happens to be one of my favorite things to make.
-This classic comfort food is so much easier than you may think, plus it’s a great way to use up ingredients you already have lurking in your kitchen.
+We finally have a spell of chilly weather here in Los Angeles (well we had one for two minutes), so the soup’s on!
+This classic comfort food is one of my favorite types of food to make, and its ‘s much easier than you may think.
+Plus, it’s a great way to use up ingredients you already have lurking in your kitchen.
 Soup is an extremely forgiving dish since omitting or substituting a few of the ingredients will not make a huge difference to the end result.

-If you’re watching your pennies, it’s also a great way to provide filling meals inexpensively.
+If you’re watching your pennies, it’s also a great way to stretch your groceries, use up any leftovers, and provide filling meals inexpensively.
 Get creative, and remember the combinations of ingredients you can use are only limited by your imagination.

 Here are my basics to making “everything but the kitchen sink soup” when you want to use up what you already have on hand.
 Think layers of flavor, and seasonal.
 Here are the types and timing of ingredients to consider.
 Cook in a large saucepan or Dutch Oven:

 1).
 If using meat that is already cooked, you should wait to add it until the end, but if you’re making a soup with raw meat – like oxtail soup, beef & barley, or chicken tortilla soup – start with browning the meat in a couple teaspoons of oil, and don’t forget to season with salt and pepper.
 Once browned, remove to a plate tented with foil to keep warm.
 The meat will not be cooked all the way through, but it will finish cooking in the soup later.
 You should end up with some fond (brown gooey bits in the bottom of the pan) that will add flavor to the soup.